 These calipers are often machined from lightweight aluminium and come with the added advantage that they’ll often take a bigger pad.
 The number of pistons and size of these varies between 2-pot calipers right up to rather crazy 16-pot items, and the rule of thumb is that more pistons enables a greater, and more even, clamping force.
 Although admittedly, some of the larger units go well into the realms of overkill, 4-8 pots is more than enough!

-Brake pads come in all shapes and sizes, but they will always be specific to your vehicle (or aftermarket calipers).
+Brake pads come in all shapes and sizes, but they will always be specific to your vehicle (or aftermarket performance brakes caliper).
 What makes uprated pads different to standard is simply the makeup of the friction surface, this is what’s known as the compound.